-Cue's Jeruk interest reduces to 8.181818% and will reduce further to 7.36% following participation by the nominated Indonesian company (see below).
+Cue's Jeruk economic interest reduces to 8.181818% as a result of the transaction with Medco, and could reduce further to 7.36% following participation by the nominated Indonesian company (see below).

-The agreements remove the requirement for Cue to forego production to the value of approximately USD50 million out of Cue's share of first production from Jeruk and allows Cue to participate in first cash flow from Jeruk.
+The agreements remove the requirement for Cue to forego production to the value of approximately USD50 million out of Cue's share of potential production from Jeruk and allows Cue to participate earlier in any possible cash flow from Jeruk.

-In addition, Medco will reimburse Cue in cash for the Medco proportional share of the past Jeruk expenditures and working capital, cash called and paid up, equating to approximately USD6m.
+In addition, Medco has reimbursed Cue in cash for the Medco proportional share of the past Jeruk expenditures and working capital, equating to approximately USD6 million.